 A Weighty Problem

-The divorce had left Rosalee bitter; she clutched tight the one possession she felt she could hold on to—her daughter Shelby.
-She was determined that her precious baby would never suffer the fate that the mother had—the fate of being the wife of an unfaithful husband.
+Her divorce had left Rosalee bitter; she clutched tight the one possession she felt she could hold on to—her daughter, Shelby.
+She was determined that her precious baby would never suffer the fate that the mother had suffered—the fate of being the wife of an unfaithful husband.
 She determined to create a Shelby that men would find repulsive.
-She could not change Shelby's sweet trusting nature, so she encouraged eating habits in the girl that caused her to suffer a weight problem from the time she began Kindergarten.
+She could not change Shelby's sweet trusting nature, so she encouraged eating habits in the girl that caused her daughter to suffer a weight problem from the time she began Kindergarten.
 By the time Shelby was nine years old, she stood 4' 8" tall and weighed almost 150 pounds.
 Rosalee encouraged her daughter to believe that only food could make dreams come true.

 In high school Rosalee had been a slender, pretty girl who attracted males easily, and she loved the attention at first.
 Then she fell deeply in love with Arthur Strand in their junior year, and during the summer before their senior year, Arthur decided he liked Amy Stedwell better.
 This broke Rosalee's heart and made her start to be suspicious of all men.
 During her senior year Rosalee's poor heart was again broken by Todd Ferrell.
 She thought that Todd was perfect and that they would surely be married after they graduated, but Todd decided that he wanted to go to the University of Paris to continue his French major and art history minor, and he didn't want to be tied down while he was away.
 He wanted his freedom to enjoy all that France had to offer.